one-piege/one-piege.github.io/README.md

 Chapter 851 missing but gatherable

-> ⚠️ **You won't see all One Piece** Depending of your browser there is a size limit.
-Chromium based are 16777216px ?
+> ⚠️ **You won't see all One Piece** Depending of your screen there is a size limit.
+Macbook are 16777216px ?